jimfo92/email_client/README.md

-# front-end-for-email-client
+# email_client

-A front-end for an email client that makes API calls to send and receive emails.
+Email client that makes API calls to send and receive emails.

 ## Features
   - Register and login.